NS3777 : Approach to Kipperoch Farm

 The buildings of the farm itself lie ahead, on either side of the track, but there are some other buildings nearby.
 One of these is Old Kipperoch, which is visible near the lone tree standing between the fields in the left-hand side of the photograph.
 Located behind it, but hidden by the trees, is Kipperoch House.

-The meaning of the first part of these names is hard to discern.
-Reference to "Kip" and "Kippie" in the place-name index of W.J.Watson's "The Celtic Place-names of Scotland" shows that "Kip-" place names are often derived from the Gaelic "ceap" ("block"), perhaps used in the sense of a "holding" (see under the headword "ceapach" in Alexander MacBain's "Etymological Dictionary of Scottish-Gaelic").
-The Gaelic "ceapach", in turn, gives the common place-name "Keppoch", and it is perhaps significant that there is a Keppoch (earlier "Kippoch") located just 5 km WNW of here in NS3279.
-Nevertheless, the observations made above fail to account for the "-er-" element in Kipperoch and Kipperminshochs, so their derivation remains unclear.
+Although those names appear to be closely related, their meaning is not clear.
+Reference to "Kip" and "Kippie" in the place-name index of W.J.Watson's "The Celtic Place-names of Scotland" shows that "Kip-" place names may be derived from the Gaelic "ceap" (block).
+The similar word "ceapach" (plot/holding) gives rise to the common place-name "Keppoch", and it is perhaps worth mentioning that there is a Keppoch (earlier spelled "Kippoch") located just 5 km WNW of here in NS3279.

-Another old name found nearby, whose meaning is easier to determine, is Succoth; see NS3777 : Kipperoch Road near Succoth Lodge.
+Another old name encountered nearby is Succoth; see NS3777 : The Kipperoch Road at Succoth.

 Footpath: Dalmoak to Cardross :: NS3677

-This 4km footpath begins as the Kipperoch Road, leading away from the A812 (Renton Road) at Dalmoak (NS3876).
+This 4 km footpath begins as the Kipperoch Road, leading away from the A812 (Renton Road) at Dalmoak (NS3876).
 It passes Succoth Lodge and Kipperoch Farm, and then continues as a farm track leading to Walton Farm.
 The route then continues as Craigend Road, finally joining the A814 (Cardross Road) near the shore at the eastern end of the village of Cardross (NS3576).
+Part of the route is within West Dunbartonshire, and the rest within Argyll & Bute; each part is a core path in its respective council area.

 Creative Commons Licence [Some Rights Reserved] © Copyright Lairich Rig and licensed for reuse under this Creative Commons Licence.